End of the Golden Age > Pirate Hunters

 See William Rhett

 Colonel William Rhett is most remembered for his capture of Stede Bonnet.
 Moving to the Province of South Carolina in 1698, he soon rose through the ranks of early colonial government.
-After acquiring his own sugar plantation in 1716 Rhett was asked to help the British Royal Navy capture and help bring to trial many of the infamous pirates of the 18th century.
+After acquiring his own sugar plantation in 1716 Rhett was asked to help the British Royal Navy capture and help bring to trial many of the Pirates of the 18th century.

 After tracking Stede Bonnet out of Charles Town harbor to the Cape Fear River in the North Carolina, Rhett set out with a few ships in order to track him down.
 In what became known as the Battle of Cape Fear River, Stede and his crew put up a great fight as many of the boats ran aground during the battle.
 However as the tide lifted Rhett's ships but not Bonnet's off the sea floor, Bonnet lost his advantage and ultimately had to surrender.